Bioprocess

-The Dissolved Oxygen Sensor Pill facilitates simplified, automated, and online DO monitoring in shake flasks.
-Mount your shake flask on top of the Multiparameter Sensor and drop the DO pill into your culture to start monitoring.
-High-density, real-time data provides valuable insights into your culture and allows for an early detection of oxygen limitations.
+The Dissolved Oxygen Sensor Pills and Nanoparticles facilitate simplified, automated, and online DO monitoring in shake flasks.
+Mount your shake flask on top of the Multiparameter Sensor and add the DO Pill or Nanoparticles into your culture to start monitoring.

 The sensor emits a red light (orange-red at a wavelength of 610-630 nm), exciting the chemosensors which show luminescence in the near-infrared region (NIR, 760-790 nm).
 Depending on the level of DO present in the solution, the amount of luminescence changes.